Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets/README.md

 | MOR-UAV                                                                        | 2020                | 10948            | 1080           | 12769747200  | SemSeg       |                   |             | https://visionintelligence.github.io/Datasets.html                                                                                  |

+## Contribution
+Any contribution in expanding this list are welcomed.
+You can introduce your own benchmark datasets, or other published ones to be added to this list.

 ## Citation
 In case you use this information in your studies, please consider citing